dann1/one-deploy/arch_single_shared.md

 # Single Front-end & Shared Storage

 This scenario is a variation of the [local storage](arch_single_local) setup.
-Here, the storage for virtual machines (VMs) and the image repository are provided by a NFS/NAS server.
-Running VMs directly from shared storage can enhance the fault tolerance of the system in the event of a host failure, although it comes with the drawback of increased I/O latency.
+Here, the storage for virtual machines (VMs) and the image repository are provided by an NFS/NAS server.
+Running VMs directly from shared storage can enhance the fault tolerance of the system in the event of a host failure, albeit with the drawback of increased I/O latency.

 <p align="center">
 <img src="images/arch_shared.png" width="60%">